MBTI in Thailand: what you need to know

 2. With practice and skill, you will be able to identify other peoples’ types based on sensory cues and clues.
 This is a great way of developing your EQ.

 3. Your MBTI combination can give you clues about the kind of environment you are most likely to thrive in, the type of people you will get on with best and the best way to approach tasks and projects.

-If you feel you could benefit from discovering your personality type then have a look at our one day programme Personality Factor.
+If you are interested in discovering your MBTI® type then have a look at our MBTI® Complete Leadership Assessement here.